 Structure and Funding of Crime Stoppers

-The Crime Stoppers program is funded by private donations and community fund raising activities.
-NO TAX DOLLARS are involved.
-The rewards are paid from donations, concerned citizens and fund raising activities.
+The Crime Stoppers program is funded by private donations and fundraising.
+The reward money paid out by the program is from the fund raising and donations from concerned citizens and businesses.

 Does Crime Stoppers Work?

 The answer is quite simply yes.
-Since the start of Crime Stoppers, many calls have been received resulting in thousands of arrests and recovery of substantial amounts of property and narcotics.
-Calls have included information about murder, robbery, rape, assaults, drug and firearm offenses, terrorism and school issues and school violence.
+Since the start of Crime Stoppers, many calls have been received resulting in thousands of arrests and recovery of substantial amounts of property.
+Calls have included information about murder, robbery, rape, assaults, drug and firearm offenses.

 The success of a Crime Stoppers program cannot be purely judged on statistics, however, other benefits have come to notice: